sigle/docs/docs/guides/migrate-to-leather-wallet.md

 ---
 sidebar_position: 1
-title: Migrate to the Hiro web wallet
+title: Migrate to the Leather web wallet
 ---

 If you created your account before mid May 2022, you were used to using "Blockstack Connect" to sign in to your account.
-Follow this guide to migrate your account to the new Hiro web wallet and continue using Sigle.
+Follow this guide to migrate your account to the new Leather web wallet and continue using Sigle.

 :::caution